Cheppar/-dataAlgoritms/README.md

 The only difference between this set and a classic array is that the set never allows duplicate values to be inserted into it.

+`Reading` from a set is exactly the same as reading from an array - it takes just one step for the computer to look up what is contained within a particular index.

+`Searching` a set also turns out to be no different than searching an array - it takes up to N steps to search to see if a value exists within in a set.

+`Insertion` is where arrays and sets diverge.

 - sets and their attributes
 - binary search